Drum kit: Fills

-A fill is a departure from the repetitive rhythm pattern in a song.
+A fill or fill-in is a departure from the repetitive rhythm pattern in a song.
 A drum fill can be used to "fill in" the space between the end of one verse and the beginning of another verse or chorus.
-Fills vary from a simple few strokes on a tom or snare, to a distinctive rhythm played on the hi-hat, to sequences several bars long that are short virtuosic drum solos.
-As well as adding interest and variation to the music, fills serve an important function in preparing and indicating significant changes of sections in songs and linking sections.
-A vocal cue is a short drum fill that introduces a vocal entry.
+Fills vary from a simple few strokes on a tom or snare to a distinctive rhythm played on the hi-hat, to sequences several bars long that are short virtuosic drum solos.
+As well as adding interest and variation to the music, fills serve an important function in indicating significant changes of sections in songs as well as linking them together.
+A vocal cue is a short drum fill that introduces a singer's entrance into the piece.
 A fill ending with a cymbal crash on beat one is often used to lead into a chorus or verse.

 Drum solos

-A drum solo is an instrumental section that highlights the virtuosity, skill and musical creativity of the drummer.
-While other instrument solos such as guitar solos are typically accompanied by the other rhythm section instruments (e.g., bass guitar and electric guitar), for most drum solos, all the band members stop playing so that all of the audience's focus will be on the drummer.
-In some drum solos, the other rhythm section instrumentalists may play "punches" at certain points – sudden, loud chords of a short duration.
-Drum solos are common in jazz, but they are also used in several rock genres, such as heavy metal and progressive rock.
-During drum solos, drummers have a degree of creative freedom that allows them to employ complex polyrhythms that would otherwise be unsuitable with an ensemble.
-In live concerts, drummers may be given extended drum solos, even in genres where drum solos are rare on singles.
+A drum solo is an instrumental section without any accompanying instruments that highlights the drums.
+While other instrument solos are typically accompanied by the other rhythm section instruments (e.g., bass guitar and electric guitar), for most drum solos, the band members stop playing so that all focus will be on the drummer.
+In some drum solos, the other rhythm section instrumentalists may play "punches" at certain points – sudden, loud chords of short duration.
+Drum solos are common in jazz but are also used in several rock genres, such as heavy metal and progressive rock.
+During drum solos, drummers have a degree of creative freedom, allowing them to use complex polyrhythms that would otherwise be unsuitable with an ensemble.
+In live concerts, drummers may be given extended drum solos, even in genres where drum solos are rare on recordings.